When was the last time you hoovered your car? Or took it to the car wash? Or, heaven forbid, did a manual car wash?

 Only use car cleaning products.

 Household cleaning products are meant for, you guessed it, household cleaning.
 Many contain chemicals and other harmful things that can damage your car.
 Be sure to use the right apparatus for cleaning the car too.
-Microfibre cloths are a good car-friendly option for both cleaning and drying, plus they’re reusable.
+Microfibre cloths are a good car wash-friendly option for both cleaning and drying, plus they’re reusable.
 Be sure that any brushes and sponges you’re using are specifically designed for cleaning cars before you get to work.
 You don’t want to wash so thoroughly that your car changes colour in the process.

 Park the car away from direct sunlight while you’re washing it.